 A vegan buffet

-Whether it’s finger food, a buffet or a sitdown meal, planning in advance is key.
-It might help to collect your friends’ and family’s ideas and suggestions on which food they enjoy, and then you can make the vegan equivalent.
+Whether it’s finger food, a buffet or a sit-down meal, planning in advance is key.
+It might help to collect your friends and family’s ideas and suggestions on which food they enjoy, and then you can make the vegan equivalent.
 There is almost no dish, food or snack which doesn’t come in the vegan variety, but it does take a little creativity in creating the flavour and textures.
-With appetisers, there are many simple, mouth-watering suggestions like zucchini rolls, caramelized onion focaccia, polenta bites with marinated cherry tomatoes and basil, or veggie couscous with lemon zest flavoring.
+With appetisers, there are many simple, mouth-watering suggestions like zucchini rolls, caramelized onion focaccia, polenta bites with marinated cherry tomatoes and basil, or veggie couscous with lemon zest flavouring.
 There’s no shortage of inspiration out there!

 Desserts are some of the easiest things you can make – yes, even without using eggs, butter or milk!
 With many quick and simple recipes online, desserts can be whipped up in no time and presented on either small plates or in colourful glasses.
 Your guests wouldn’t know whether it was cow’s milk or almond milk in your thick fudgy chocolate cake.
 The opportunities are endless!

 What about drinks?

 Some alcoholic beverages, soft drinks and juices are made using animal products.
 The substances used are often from slaughtered animals, such as gelatin, fish bladders and blood, and are commonly found in more drinks than one would think.
 Some brands clearly label their drinks, but not all do.
 Usually, spirits are most likely to be vegan-friendly and so are many beers and wines, but it’s worth asking and also checking online which are vegan-friendly and which ones aren’t.

 At the end of the day, what we remember about celebrations has very little to do with the food, however, tasty food can make a lasting impression!
 It’s about spending time with family and friends, and enjoying being together, and what better way than doing that with animal cruelty-free celebrations.